parente/tott/doc/sessions/ipython.rst

     cd !$
     ipython notebook --ip=0.0.0.0

-Open your web browser and visit it on the *tottbox* IP and port printed.
+Open your web browser and visit it on the *tottbox* IP and port printed, http://192.168.33.10:8888.
 Create a new notebook in the web UI.

 Load the Tar Heel Reader book data
 ##################################